douglas86/react-node-template/README.md

 It should print out your name and a group of numbers depending on which command you run

+Note: "$" is used to show command don't include it when you are actually running the command

 Reference: https://docs.docker.com

 ---